gdsec-test/security-detections-framework/documentation/Governance-security_detections_framework.md

 ## Governance Committee

-As the framework goes into continued use cycles, the Governance Committee will need to conduct quarterly reviews to validate Rules are operational, testing is recent and relevant, and rule ownership is properly assigned.
+As the framework goes into continued use cycles, the Governance Committee will need to conduct quarterly reviews to validate that rules are operational, testing is recent and relevant, and rule ownership is properly assigned.

 The Governance Committee allow approves/rejects changes to any Detection Framework process, and governance.